-Today I’m going to share one of the more terrible memories I have.
+Today I’m going to share one of these memories.

-I was a few months into my UX design career, and I had joined a London-based digital agency as a junior experience designer (JUXD).
+I was a few months into my UX design career, and I had joined a London-based digital agency as a junior designer.
 I was full of enthusiasm and excitement at having the opportunity to work there and I couldn’t wait to get started.

 But on my first day, it became clear that not all was well.